alexminyoungpark/Numpy-Neural-Network/README.md

 it's difficult to split 1 matrix to 2.<br>

 ![acc_without gradient_descent](img2.png)<br>
-I have yellow, I can make green, but not a freakin tensor (double line)

 #### plan
 make a 2 layer model first. (random number)<br>